milinsoft/milinsoft/README.md

 - Experienced with virtual environments: Pyenv + virtualenv, venv, Poetry.
 - Knowledgeable about (X)HTML and CSS3/SCSS for frontend.
 - Comfortable with cloud infrastructure: Odoo.sh.
-- Familiar with Docker, Jinja2, XML, and JSON.
+- Familiar with Docker, Jinja2, XML, JSON and GitHub actions.
 - Proficient in using Black[d] for code formatting.
 - Versatile across various operating systems: MacOS, Windows, Linux.
 - Skilled in using zsh and bash as command-line interfaces.